OpenVoiceOS/ovos-ww-plugin-openWakeWord/readme.md

 }
 ```

-For the `model` key, provide paths to as many openWakeWord models (in `.onnx` format) as desired and any of them can be used to activate OVOS.
+For the `model` key, provide paths to as many openWakeWord models (in `.onnx` or `tflite` format) as desired and any of them can be used to activate OVOS.

 For the `threshold` key, set the score threshold for activation (higher values means less sensitive).
 The default value of 0.5 is recommended for most use-cases.